ccozens/notes-blog/src/posts/life-with-pda.md

 -  focus on the long term objective: building a child's ability to cope
 -  be flexible in finding an approach that works

-Optimise the environment
+### Optimise the environment

-Typically developing child: put in place firm boundaries, use rewards, consequences and praise.
+<bold>Typically developing child:</bold> put in place firm boundaries, use rewards, consequences and praise.
-PDA child: develop an approach based on negotiation, collaboration and flexibility.
+<bold>PDA child:</bold> develop an approach based on negotiation, collaboration and flexibility.

 - balance tolerance and demands
   - appreciate that a child's tolerance for demands varies